 As a result of the Subway Modernisation programme, an annual review has been instigated of all Subway assets to determine if any would be rendered obsolete ahead of their scheduled useful life by the planned investment in new assets.
 This review also incorporates non-subway assets.
-However, in 2020/21, no impairment losses have been identified and charged to the CIES in respect of Subway assets and the Bus Operations fleet.
+However, in 2021/22, no impairment losses have been identified.